SUFE-AIFLM-Lab/FinEval/README.md

 ### Financial Industry Knowledge

 Financial Industry Knowledge is a collection of high-quality text-based questions and answers, covering areas such as investment advisory, investment research, and financial operations.
 It consists of 1,434 questions, encompassing 10 different industry application scenarios.
-FinEvalv2 provides a more comprehensive benchmark for assessing the knowledge capabilities of large language models in the financial industry.
+FinEval provides a more comprehensive benchmark for assessing the knowledge capabilities of large language models in the financial industry.
 The dataset is constructed using a combination of web scraping from financial websites and generation by GPT-4.
 It aims to evaluate the generalization ability of models in various application scenarios.

 <div align="center">
   <img src="docs/en/_static/image/v2.png" width="600px" height="250px"/>